dstadelman/fiji/README.md

 # fiji

-Options strategy backtest using *Cboe End-of-Day Option Quotes with Calcs*
+Options strategy backtest framework using *Cboe End-of-Day Option Quotes with Calcs*

+Framework supports underlying with four legs of options.

+Fiji is tightly coupled with hibernate + MySQL 8 queries - a little gross, but speed of implementation was considered over "really nice code."
+Expect hibernate and MySQL 8 all over the code base!

 ## DISCLAIMER